rngesus-wept/puflantu/README.md

 and always end in a vowel other than `w`.
 In their noun form, they don't take any interesting inflections other than for number.
 When a noun is given the dual number its final vowel is replaced by `w`.
-For the plural number, it is replaced by `wa`.
+For the plural number, it is replaced by `we`.
 Zero is considered to be part of the plural number.

     Furedu  toreli  wlatoc.
     Fred    cookie  eat-3S.